kckuei/odin-ruby-chess/README.md

 <img src="imgs/intro.png" width="500">

 #### Checkmate
 Yes, it works!
-You can test it yourself by loading one of the ten saved states!
+You can test it yourself with one of the demos!

 <img src="imgs/checkmate.png" width="500">